chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Device/AUDIO_Standalone/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F407xx/STM32F417xx devices.
+  - This application runs on STM32F407xx/STM32F417xx devices.

-  - This example has been tested with STMicroelectronics STM324xG-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM324xG-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.